christophergregory/shopify-node-api/README.md

 After the user visits the authenticaion url they will be redirected to the location you specified in the configuration redirect_url parameter.

-Shopify will send along some query parameters including: code (your temporary token), signature, shop and timestamp.
+Shopify will send along some query parameters including: code (your temporary token), signature, shop, state and timestamp.
 This module will verify the authenticity of the request from shopify as outlined here in the [Shopify OAuth Docs](http://docs.shopify.com/api/tutorials/oauth)

 ~~~